crystal-lang/rfcs/text/0014-general-timeouts.md

   When processing the timer event, the event loop must resolve the timeout by calling `fiber.resolve_timeout?(token)` and enqueue the fiber if an only if it returned true.
 It must skip the fiber otherwise.

-> [!CAUTION]
-> We might want to use absolute times instead of relative timeouts, so every use
-> cases that need to retry wouldn't have to deal with caculating the remaining
-> time on each iteration, and would only need to calculate the absolute limit
-> (now + timeout).
->
-> The problem is that monotonic times and durations are represented using the
-> same type (`Time::Span`), and `#sleep` uses relative time.
-Maybe we can
-> support both and add an `absolute` argument, that would default to `false`?
->
-> Only `Fiber.timeout()` would need the argument.
-The event loop API can be
-> fixed to use either absolute or relative times only (depending on the
-> implementations).

 ## Example